gistrec/cpp-geometry-library/README.md

 ---

 <a name="computeSignedArea"></a>
-**`computeSignedArea(LatLngList path)`** - Returns the signed area of a closed path on Earth.
+**`SphericalUtil::computeSignedArea(const LatLngList& path)`** - Returns the signed area of a closed path on Earth.
 The sign of the area may be used to determine the orientation of the path. "inside" is the surface that does not contain the South Pole.

 * `path` - a closed path.
 Any iterable containers.